kovacsv/occt-import-js/README.md

 ## How to run locally?

 To run the demo and the examples locally, you have to start a web server.
-Run `npm install` from the root directory, then run `npm start` and visit `http://localhost:8080`.
+Run `npm install` from the root directory, run `npm start` and visit `http://localhost:8080`.